MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/purchasing-how-set-up-vendors-bank-accounts.md

 ---
 title: Set Up Vendor Bank Account
-description: Learn how to associate bank accounts to vendor cards in Business Central, including contact information, SWIFT, and IBAN codes.
+description: 'Learn how to associate bank accounts to vendor cards in Business Central, including contact information, SWIFT, and IBAN codes.'
 author: rubenseishima
 ms.service: dynamics365-business-central
 ms.topic: article
 ms.date: 07/04/2022
 ms.author: a-reishima
-ms.openlocfilehash: 8c6faa8adadb62449d1067f877b40176bc15d034
-ms.sourcegitcommit: 3acadf94fa34ca57fc137cb2296e644fbabc1a60
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 09/19/2022
-ms.locfileid: "9529647"
 ---
-# <a name="set-up-vendor-bank-accounts"></a>Set Up Vendor Bank Accounts
+# Set Up Vendor Bank Accounts

 Just as you can use bank account information on [!INCLUDE [prod_short](includes/prod_short.md)] to keep track of your company's banking transactions, you can also set banking details for vendors.
 Vendor bank account data can simplify payments to suppliers when combined with the [AMC Banking 365 Fundamentals Extension](ui-extensions-amc-banking.md) or the [Export Payments to a Bank File](finance-make-payments-with-bank-data-conversion-service-or-sepa-credit-transfer.md) feature, for example.

-## <a name="add-or-edit-a-vendor-bank-account"></a>Add or edit a vendor bank account
+## Add or edit a vendor bank account

 [!INCLUDE [purchase-vendor-bank-account](includes/purchase-vendor-bank-account.md)]

 > [!TIP]
 > You can set additional vendor bank accounts on the **Vendor Bank Account List** page.

-## <a name="set-up-a-preferred-vendor-bank-account"></a>Set up a preferred vendor bank account
+## Set up a preferred vendor bank account

 If a vendor has one or more bank accounts and you want to set a preferred option for the payment journal lines, follow these steps: